The World's Best Places to Swim with Whales

 1. Mo'orea, French Polynesia

-French Polynesia declared itself a Marine Mammal Sanctuary in 2002[1], making it a safe haven for humpback whales and many other big marine mammals, including sperm whales, northern bottlenose whales, and various types of dolphins.
+French Polynesia declared itself a Marine Mammal Sanctuary in 2002[1], making it a safe haven for humpback whales and many other big marine mammals, including sperm whales, northern bottlenose whales, and several dolphin species.

 Read our French Polynesia Trip Recap 2021, including highlights from our 2022 trip to Moorea.